bradleeharr/DigitalDanceLab/README.md

 };
 ```

+Notes, like `Eb2` and `Bb`, are defined using C #define statements as the specific frequency that each note corresponds to, like in <a href=https://upload.wikimedia.org/wikipedia/commons/a/ad/Piano_key_frequencies.png>this</a> table.

 # VGA
 A foundational part of this project was learning how to use the VGA standard.
 While initially seemingly complex, it is a fundamentally simple protocol.
 <p align="center"> (Left) VGA Horizontal Sync -- (Middle) VGA Color Data Line -- (Right) VGA Vertical Sync </p>